JKCSS-CSS-Framework/JKCSS-VSCODE-extension/README.md

 ## About

-- This is development for VSCDE extension for JKCSS css framework
+- This is development of VSCDE extension for JKCSS css framework

 ## Releases